gurunandan-bhat/fcg/content/reviews/mithya-the-dark-chapter.md

 +++
-title = 'Mithya: the Dark Chapter' date = 2024-10-31T19:46:56+05:30
+title = 'Mithya: the Darker Chapter' date = 2024-10-31T19:46:56+05:30
 draft = false
-mreviews = ['Mithya: the Dark Chapter'] critics = ['Rahul Desai'] subtitle = "How much Mithya is too much Mithya?" opening = "The second season of Mithya continues to be a celebration of mediocrity."
+mreviews = ['Mithya: the Darker Chapter'] critics = ['Rahul Desai'] subtitle = "How much Mithya is too much Mithya?" opening = "The second season of Mithya continues to be a celebration of mediocrity."